Manx Loaghtan: Meat

-The Loaghtan is farmed as a delicacy on the Isle of Man, with only two principal farms on the island producing the meat.
+The Loaghtan is farmed for its meat on the Isle of Man, with only two principal farms on the island producing it.
 There are now many holdings on the UK mainland that also breed Loaghtans, including some farms with over 100 ewes: for example the Fowlescombe Flock in Devon.
 This gourmet meat is highly prized, often being sold as hogget or mutton from well-finished animals.
 A 15-month-old will yield a carcass of 18 kg of lean meat.

 There is a large flock of the sheep on the Calf of Man, and access to the Isle of Man was closed to protect them during the 2001 UK Foot and Mouth Disease epidemic.
 The disease did not reach the island itself, nor the Calf, which continued exports of the meat to the continent of Europe.

 The breed is listed in the Ark of Taste, an international catalogue of endangered heritage foods that the global Slow Food movement maintains.

 Wool

 Craft spinners and weavers like the wool for its softness and rich brown colour.
 The crafters use the undyed material to produce woollens and tweeds.
-The wool from Jersey's flock of Loaghtans (see below) is sold locally.

 The Loaghtan's wool has a high coating of lanolin wax, also known as wool wax or wool grease.
 Warm weather makes the lanolin viscous, which aids shearing.
 Some speciality soap producers also use the lanolin as an ingredient in a mild soap.

 Jersey

 The Loaghtan is believed to be the closest surviving relative of the now extinct Jersey sheep.
+Already in medieval times, Jersey was famous for its woolens.
+Consequently, the name of the island became a generic term for the jersey, an item of knitted clothing, worn as a pullover.

 In 2008 the National Trust for Jersey began a programme of introducing Loaghtans into Jersey for coastal grazing, a traditional method of vegetation control in the north of Jersey.
 In 2014, two shepherds cared for a flock that had grown from 20 to 231 animals.
+The wool from Jersey's flock of Loaghtans is sold locally.